Welcome to zoepowell.com.

 In the righthand MENU you can find archive portfolio projects, blog posts and collaborations.

-Since 2008, she has been working on commissions and projects internationally for a variety of industries using digital & hand crafted techniques.
+Since 2008, she has been working on commissions and projects internationally for a variety of industries including art, fashion and interiors.

-The focus of her work is centred around creatively using resources and production techniques.
+The focus of her work is centred around creatively using resources, circular design strategies and production techniques both digital & hand crafted.

 - Bioplastics Development